Group | Helminths and Health

 Schistosomiasis on Zanzibar

-On the Zanzibar islands (Unguja and Pemba) belonging to the United Republic of Tanzania in East Africa, our research focuses on transdisciplinary intervention approaches that can contribute to the interruption of urogenital schistosomiasis transmission on Zanzibar.
-In addition preventive chemotherapy, we explore the impact of snail control and novel behavior change approaches.
-We also collaborate with other international institutions on the development and evaluation of new diagnostic tests for urogenital schistosomiasis.
-Read more about the project
+On the islands of Unguja and Pemba, which belong to the United Republic of Tanzania, our research focuses on transdisciplinary intervention approaches that can contribute to interrupting the transmission of urogenital schistosomiasis on Zanzibar.
+In addition to preventive chemotherapy, we explore the impact of snail control and novel behaviour change approaches.
+We also collaborate with other international institutions on developing and evaluating new diagnostic tests for urogenital schistosomiasis.

 Liver Fluke in Siberia

-In rural Siberia, Russian Federation, the liver fluke (Opisthorchis felineus) has been neglected for several decades.
-We contribute to the clarification of the epidemiology and infection and morbidity burden in Siberia, Russian Federation.
+In rural Siberia in the Russian Federation, the liver fluke (Opisthorchis felineus) has been neglected for several decades.
+Our work contributes to clarifying the epidemiology, infection and morbidity burden in this region.

 Peter Odermatt